msaad-dot/fraud-detection-ml/readme.md

 # 💳 Fraud Detection — Machine Learning Pipeline

-## 📌 Problem Overview
+## 📌 Project Overview
-This project addresses a **highly imbalanced credit card fraud detection** problem, where the objective is to identify fraudulent transactions while minimizing false alerts that negatively impact customer experience.
+This project tackles a **highly imbalanced credit card fraud detection** problem, where the goal is to maximize fraud detection while controlling false positive alerts that negatively impact customer experience.

-Fraud detection is a **cost-sensitive classification problem**, where false negatives (missed fraud) typically incur higher cost than false positives.
+Fraud detection is treated as a **cost-sensitive classification problem**, where false negatives (missed fraud) typically incur higher cost than false positives.

----

 ## 📊 Dataset
 The dataset contains anonymized credit card transactions: